karchkha/hrtf-ml-py3/src/README.md

     $ ./<name>_to_hdf5.py #Converts the sofa files with the appropriate information
     ```

   2. Run any preprocessing that is needed on the datasets.
-    * delete_samples.py in preprocessing to only keep the first 64 samples.
+The delete_samples.py in preprocessing to only keep the first 64 samples.
 This will save a new dataset in the hdf5 file for the specified database under trunc_64.
+This will force overwrite the trunc_64 dataset in the hdf5 file.

     ```bash
 	python delete_samples.py -t trunc_64 -n 64 cipic all -f
     ```
-    This will force overwrite the trunc_64 dataset in the hdf5 file

   3. In networks, main-network.py will train the network on the data.
+This will train the network on cipic 003 subject trunc_64 dataset and then predict using the network.

     ```bash
     python main-network.py cipic 003 -t trunc_64 -a train predict
     ```
-    This will train the network on cipic 003 subject trunc_64 dataset and then predict using the network

 ## Examples